gerardroche/gerardroche.github.io/_posts/2023-05-31-neovintageous-jumping-to-diffs.md

 ![Back to the Future Part II (1989)](/assets/back-to-the-future-part-ii.webp)

-NeoVintageous has two commands for jumping to diffs:
+NeoVintageous has two vim commands for jumping to diffs:

 Command | Description
 :------ | :----------